storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The menu key(sometimes called document key) looks like this:

 ![][Keyboard-Right-Mouse-Key]
-## Starting and Stopping StoryBuilder ##
+## Starting and Stopping StoryCAD ##
-Starting and Stopping StoryBuilder
+Starting and Stopping StoryCAD

-To start StoryBuilder, find and click the StoryBuilder icon from the Start Menu or from your pinned apps.
-The StoryBuilder main form will be displayed.
+To start StoryCAD, find and click the StoryCAD icon from the Start Menu or from your pinned apps.
+The StoryCAD main form will be displayed.

-You can leave StoryBuilder at any time by either selecting Exit from the File Menu or pressing the main form's Close (X) button.
+You can leave StoryCAD at any time by either selecting Exit from the File Menu or pressing the main form's Close (X) button.

-StoryBuilder follows regular Windows conventions.
+StoryCAD follows regular Windows conventions.
 The app can be re-sized, maximized or minimized to icons.
-However you can only have one instance of StoryBuilder open at once, if you try to open another instance of StoryBuilder whilst the first one is open, it will instead bring forward the original instance.
+However you can only have one instance of StoryCAD open at once, if you try to open another instance of StoryCAD whilst the first one is open, it will instead bring forward the original instance.

 ## Reading and Writing Outlines ##
 Reading and Writing Outlines